anxkhn/azure-ai-900-exam-prep/questions.md

 You need to build an image tagging solution for social media that tags images of your friends automatically.
 Which Azure Cognitive Services service should you use?

-1. Face
+A.  Face
-2. Form Recognizer
+B.  Form Recognizer
-3. Text Analytics
+C.  Text Analytics
-4. Computer Vision
+D.  Computer Vision

 **Answer(s):** A